GuanceCloud/datakit/internal/export/doc/en/aliyun-access.md

 - **Safer**: The data does not pass through the public network, but completely flows in Alibaba Cloud's private network, leading to safer data.
 - **Lower Cost**: Compared with the high cost of public network bandwidth, the cost of virtual Internet is lower.

-At present, the services that have been released are `cn-hangzhou` and `cn-beijing`, and those in other regions will be put on shelves soon.
 The structure is as follows:

 ![`aliyun_2`](imgs/aliyun_2.png)